top of page

 Person-centred Therapy

-Person-centred Theory (PCT) assumes that each person knows intuitively how to grow, but that external conditions of worth (values or assumptions borrowed from, or imposed by, others) prevent natural growth.
-It works by experiencing Unconditional Positive Regard and empathy for oneself, in a supportive therapeutic environment.
+Person-centred Theory (PCT) assumes that each person knows intuitively how to grow, but that values or assumptions borrowed from, or imposed by, others prevent natural growth.
+When the client experiences support and understanding from the counsellor in a safe therapeutic environment, their intuition can start to flourish, improving the client's confidence and a sense of control.

 Existential Therapy